Orlando Magic: 1992–1996: The Shaquille O'Neal and Penny Hardaway era

-1996–1999: The post Shaq/Penny Hardaway era
+1996–1999: The post-Shaq/Penny Hardaway era

-In the offseason, O'Neal left as a free agent to the Los Angeles Lakers, dealing a huge blow to the Magic franchise.
+In the off-season, O'Neal left as a free agent to the Los Angeles Lakers, dealing a huge blow to the Magic franchise.
 In the middle of the season, urged by player discontent, management fired coach Brian Hill and named Richie Adubato as interim coach for the rest of the season.
 Under Adubato, the Magic went 21–12 to compile a 45–37 record, led by Penny Hardaway.
 In the playoffs, the Magic quickly fell 0–2 to the heavily favored Miami Heat in the first round, but Hardaway battled back with consecutive 40-point games to assure a game five (the first player to do so), which the Magic ultimately lost.

 The Magic then hired Chuck Daly to be head coach for the 1997–98 season.
 In addition, Hall of Famer Julius Erving joined the Magic's front office, giving Orlando hope for a successful season.
 The season was hampered by an injury to Hardaway who sat out the majority of the season.
 Anderson, combined with newly acquired free agent Bo Outlaw, led the team to a 41–41 record, just out of reach of the NBA playoffs.
-In addition, Seikaly was traded during the season to the New Jersey Nets for three role players and a future draft pick.
+In addition, Rony Seikaly was traded during the season to the New Jersey Nets for three role players and a future draft pick.

 In 1998–99, with the drafting of Michael Doleac and Matt Harpring with the 12th and 15th picks in the 1998 draft, and a healthy Penny Hardaway and Nick Anderson, the Magic tied for the Eastern Conference's best record with the Miami Heat in the lockout-shortened season, 33–17.
 At the heart of the team was veteran and future Orlando Magic Hall of Famer Darrell Armstrong, leading from the vanguard (a constant that Orlando fans would enjoy for a decade) and picking up the NBA's Sixth-Man and Most Improved Player awards along the way.
 Orlando also acquired NBA great Dominique Wilkins, along with brother Gerald, who were past their primes but were both still serviceable NBA players.
 In the playoffs the Penny Hardaway-led Magic were seeded number 3 because of tiebreakers and faced the Philadelphia 76ers.
 The 76ers, led by Allen Iverson, upset the Magic 3–1 in the first round.
 The team also changed their uniforms for the first time ever, changing from pinstripes to stars.